CedarTough/Data-Structures-Final-Project/README.txt

 I am actually currently working on my own game in the autochess genre.
 I used this project as an opportunity to actually create an algorithm for deciding what characters to play so that one might be able to play against it.
-While the current algorithm may be lacking in more defined features, I

-believe I have built a solid groundwork for an algorithm that can play my game.
+While the current algorithm may be lacking in more niche features, I believe I have built a solid groundwork for an algorithm that can play my game.
+In the future, I hope to add more synergy types between characters.
+The algorithm is currently exponential compared to the number of plys.
+As such, I want the algorithm to sometimes behave greedily and skip steps to help with runtime.
+In the long term, I hope to train an actual AI trained on real players that will be able to make in-game decisions.